kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 ### Snapshot API Design

 The API design of VolumeSnapshot and VolumeSnapshotContent is modeled after PersistentVolumeClaim and PersistentVolume.
 In the first version, the VolumeSnapshot lifecycle is completely independent of its volumes source (PVC).
 When PVC/PV is deleted, the corresponding VolumeSnapshot and VolumeSnapshotContents objects will continue to exist.
 However, for some volume plugins, snapshots have a dependency on their volumes.
-In a future version, we plan to have a complete lifecycle management which can better handler the relationship between snapshots and their volumes. (e.g., a finalizer to prevent deleting volumes while there are snapshots depending on them).
+In a future version, we plan to have a complete lifecycle management which can better handle the relationship between snapshots and their volumes. (e.g., a finalizer to prevent deleting volumes while there are snapshots depending on them).

 #### The `VolumeSnapshot` Object